5 Common Skincare Myths Debunked!

 Myth #4: You Should Always Wash Your Face With Warm Water

 The Truth: If you want to shrink your pores and reduce tired-looking eyes, wash your face with cold water in the morning.
 This will give you brightening benefits as you start your day.
 Washing with cold water will soothe skin irritations, promote blood circulation, and brighten skin for a radiant glow.

 If you choose to wash with warmer water, avoid going too hot.
 Doing so will break down blood vessels in the face, resulting in dry skin.

 Myth #5: Clean Products Aren't As Effective As Products With Chemicals

-The Truth: The clean beauty movement has picked up speed over the past few years.
-Clean products are just as effective, if not more, as products that contain toxic and unnatural ingredients.
+The Truth: The clean beauty movement has increased speed over the past few years.
+Sanitary products are just as effective, if not more, than products that contain toxic and unnatural ingredients.
 Products developed without unnecessary chemicals may work to improve skin conditions, but they also come with a list of health risks.

 Clean products are formulated to target skin conditions while keeping the rest of your body and the environment happy and healthy.
 We offer an entire clean product line that promotes healthy, glowing skin.
 And as a bonus, we never test our products on animals!